 Aerosol-cloud-precipitation (ACP) interaction during the February 2016 unseasonal heatwave episode over India is analyzed and presented.
-Moderate Resolution Imaging Spectroradiometer (MODIS) datasets from the Aqua satellite are used to discuss the relationship between aerosol and cloud parameters viz. aerosol optical depth (AOD), Angstrom Exponent (AE), cloud fraction, ice and liquid cloud effective radius, cloud optical depth, cloud top temperature and ice and liquid cloud water path.
-Further, the Tropical Rainfall Measuring Mission (TRMM) dataset is used for analyzing the rainfall during the dissipating phase of the heatwave episode.
-Prevailing meteorological conditions during pre-mature, mature and dissipating phases of the episode are analysed using ERA-Interim 0.25o resolution datasets by considering near-surface temperature, relative humidity, and vertical integrated moisture flux convergence.
-Back-trajectory analysis is carried out for determining the origin of air mass and possible aerosol transport.
-Hot and dry westerly winds are found to be dominating during pre-mature and mature phases, and consequently, significant aerosol transport is observed.
-The variation of AOD is up to 1.6 during the three phases with AE being in the range 0.8–1.7, indicating the presence of both fine and coarse-mode aerosols.
-Clouds respond to aerosols reasonably well in the presence of favorable dynamic and thermodynamic atmospheric conditions through relevant microphysical processes.
-Suppression of precipitation during pre-mature and mature phase is primarily attributed to weak aerosol-cloud interaction.
-A major rainfall event over a region comprising northern Odisha, eastern Jharkhand and most parts of West Bengal, and situated in the north of minimum vertical integrated moisture flux zone, is realized during the dissipating phase.
-This rainfall event resulted from unseasonal moisture transport from neighboring Bay of Bengal, the presence of appreciable aerosol loading and the consequent ACP interaction.
+Moderate Resolution Imaging Spectroradiometer (MODIS) datasets from the Aqua satellite are used to examine the relationship between aerosol and cloud parameters, viz., the aerosol optical depth (AOD), Ångström exponent (AE), cloud fraction, ice and liquid cloud effective radius, cloud optical depth, cloud top temperature, and ice and liquid cloud water path.
+Furthermore, the Tropical Rainfall Measuring Mission (TRMM) dataset is used to analyze the rainfall during the dissipating phase of the heatwave episode.
+The prevailing meteorological conditions during the pre-mature, mature, and dissipating phases of the episode are identified by analyzing the near-surface temperature, relative humidity, and vertically integrated moisture flux convergence via 0.25°-resolution ERA-Interim datasets.
+Back-trajectory analysis is conducted to determine the origin of air masses and transported aerosols.
+Hot and dry westerly winds dominate during the pre-mature and mature phases, and consequently, significant aerosol transport is observed.
+The AOD reaches a maximum of 1.6 during the three phases, with the AE being in the range of 0.8–1.7, indicating the presence of both fine- and coarse-mode aerosols.
+Due to microphysical processes, clouds respond fairly strongly to aerosols in the presence of favorable dynamic and thermodynamic atmospheric conditions.
+The suppression of precipitation during the pre-mature and mature phases is primarily attributable to weak aerosol-cloud interaction.
+A major rainfall event in the region comprising northern Odisha, eastern Jharkhand, and most parts of West Bengal, which is situated north of the minimum vertically integrated moisture flux zone, occurs during the dissipating phase.
+This rainfall event results from the unseasonal transport of moisture from the neighboring Bay of Bengal, the presence of appreciable aerosol loading, and the consequent ACP interaction.